Porkeld/A3_vemf_re-reloaded/README.md

 Check the Changelog for fixes and new stuff.

 **IMPORTANT !!!
-If you alreaduy have vemf installed it´s important to overwrite your existing files with the vemf_re_reloaded.
+If you already have vemf installed it´s important to overwrite your existing files with the vemf_re_reloaded.
-			   Then reconfigure the config.cpp to your need.**
+			   Then reconfigure the config.cpp to your liking.**

 If you have any questions/bug reports or ideas for vemf_re_reloaded then find me on discord Porkeld#1506